The City provides a standard two-bin system for residential properties, which includes:

 • Food scraps

-• Contaminated food containers (i.e. greasy pizza boxes)
+• Contaminated food containers (e.g., greasy pizza boxes)

-*These can be recycled at the City's recycling hubs
+*These can be recycled free at either the Waste Management Centre or City's Recycling Hubs.

-Can I bag my recyclables before putting in the recycling bin?
+Can I bag my recyclables before putting them in the recycling bin?

 Which plastics can I recycle?

-Most hard plastics can be recycled, however there are some types of plastics that can’t go in your recycle bin such as, polystyrene and foam, plastic bags and soft, scrunchable plastics and bottle lids.
+Most hard plastics are recyclable, but some types cannot go in your recycling bin, including polystyrene and foam, plastic bags, soft scrunchable plastics, and bottle lids.

 What types of glass cannot be recycled?

-Ceramics such as broken plates and mugs should be placed in your green lidded rubbish bin.
-Pyrex type glass materials also cannot be recycled and should be placed in your green lidded rubbish bin.
+Ceramics, such as broken plates and mugs, and Pyrex glass materials cannot be recycled and should be placed in the general waste bin.

 What happens to the recycling materials in my household recycling bin?

-The contents from the yellow lidded recycling bin is collected in the Cleanaway collection vehicles and transported direct to the Cleanaway Materials Recovery Facility (MRF) in South Guildford.
-The MRF sorts the recyclables into the different commodities through a combination of sorting equipment and manual sorters.
-The sorted products are baled and generally transported overseas to South East Asia for processing where the products will be manufactured into new products.
-The only product that is processed locally is glass which is crushed and used in the civil construction and building industry.
-The necessary manufacturing plants that can process recyclables into new products currently do not exist in Australia, although the Federal Government is working with industry to create the necessary infrastructure within Australia so that our recyclable products do not need to be sent overseas for processing.
+The contents from your yellow-lidded recycling bin are collected by Cleanaway and transported to the Cleanaway Materials Recovery Facility (MRF) in South Guildford.
+The MRF uses a combination of sorting equipment and manual sorting to separate recyclables into different materials.
+The sorted materials are then baled and generally sent overseas for reprocessing, where they are made into new products.
+The only product processed locally is glass, which is crushed and used in civil construction and the building industry.
+Although the necessary manufacturing plants to process recyclables into new products are not yet available in Australia, the Federal Government is working with industry to build this infrastructure, so recyclable materials can be processed locally in the future.

 Bins are collected on all public holidays except Christmas Day.
-Christmas Day falls on a Wednesday in 2024, therefore, the bin collections will be delayed by one day.
+In 2025, Christmas Day will fall on a Thursday, therefore the bin collection schedule will be delayed by one day.

 Changes to the bin collection schedule: